davidrhoden/davidrhoden-basic-netlify/timeline/otter-shelf-feb-10-2021.md

 ![Otter the cat on my shelves.](/static/img/timeline/otter/otter-shelf-feb-10-2021.jpg 'Otter the cat on my shelves.')

 He usually gets here around the start of the workday and leaves around quittin' time.
 He tries to eat Buddy's food but I take it away from him.
-He never learnns thoguh.
+He never learns though.